aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/hongkong/java/project-management/filter-data/_index.md

 ---
-date: 2025-12-25
+date: 2026-06-05
-description: 學習如何使用 Aspose.Tasks for Java 篩選 MPP 檔案，並自訂篩選條件，以簡化您的專案管理工作流程。
+description: 了解如何使用 Aspose.Tasks for Java 篩選 MPP 檔案、客製化篩選條件，並依日期篩選工作，以提升專案管理效率。
+keywords:
+- how to filter mpp
+- filter tasks by date
+- Aspose.Tasks Java filter
+- project management Java API
+linktitle: 如何使用 Aspose.Tasks for Java 篩選 MPP 檔案
+schemas:
+- author: Aspose
+  dateModified: '2026-06-05'
+  description: Learn how to filter MPP files using Aspose.Tasks for Java, customize
+    filter criteria, and filter tasks by date to streamline project management.
-linktitle: How to Filter MPP Files Using Aspose.Tasks for Java
+  headline: How to Filter MPP Files Using Aspose.Tasks for Java
+  type: TechArticle
+- questions:
+  - answer: It means extracting a subset of project data based on defined conditions.
+    question: What does “filter mpp” mean?
+  - answer: Aspose.Tasks for Java provides a comprehensive API for creating and applying filters.
+    question: Which library handles this?
+  - answer: A free trial works for development; a commercial license is required for production.
+    question: Do I need a license?
+  - answer: Yes – each entity type has its own filter collection.
+    question: Can I filter tasks, resources, and assignments?
+  - answer: Aspose.Tasks supports Java 8 and later versions.
+    question: Is Java 8 or higher required?
+  type: FAQPage
 second_title: Aspose.Tasks Java API
 title: 如何使用 Aspose.Tasks for Java 篩選 MPP 檔案
 url: /zh-hant/java/project-management/filter-data/